jcalvarezj/CheaPlatzi/README.md

 # CheaPlatzi
-Web application that retrieves the cheapest item among different e-commerce sites
+Web application that helps the user compare prices of items among different e-commerce sites, and thus find the cheapest offer

 ## Requirements